oestradiol/Rice/README.md

 ## An updated, revised and personalised version of two other rices I like.
 ### The rices in question are [dots-2.0](https://github.com/ikz87/dots-2.0) from cutie ikz87 and Emily and Katie's [dotfiles](https://github.com/egirldevs/dotfiles).

-1- The profile picture shown in the lockscreen can be changed by putting the desired image in `~/.face`.
+1. The profile picture shown in the lockscreen can be changed by putting the desired image in `~/.face`. <br>
-2- If you wanna use the neofetch like I did, just add this to your .bashrc, .zshrc or whatever: `alias neofetch='hyfetch --ascii ~/Ricing/Configs/neofetch/uwufetch'`.
-You can also change the ASCII in that file if you want.
+2. If you wanna use the neofetch like I did, just add this to your .bashrc, .zshrc or whatever: `alias neofetch='hyfetch --ascii ~/Ricing/Configs/neofetch/uwufetch'`.
+You can also change the ASCII in that file if you want. <br>
-3- The neofetch has the CPU and GPU info hardcoded to load faster.
+3. The neofetch has the CPU and GPU info hardcoded to load faster.
 Remember to update it with your info!

 Please note that this rice was made for a single 1920x1080 monitor setup, If you have anything different than that you *might* have to tweak a thing or two on your own.
 Don't think you should come across much tho, hopefully.

 ## Dependency list:
 ### AUR packages
-**Disclaimer:** I did not test this on another machine after I finished it on mine.
+_**Disclaimer:** I did not test this on another machine after I finished it on mine.
 There's a strong possibility that I forgot one or two dependencies.
-If you come across this and find something missing, please contact me so I update it here.
+If you come across this and find something missing, please contact me so I update it here._

 Just run this for this section (assuming you use yay):
 ```